 When I was at Michael’s the other day I found wooden unfinished gingerbread houses and thought they would be a perfect project to make and share with you all.
 It’s a perfect combination of budget-friendly project and doable (even for my not-to-crafty followers).
-My goal is to make them look like real gingerbread.
-I decided to give them a rustic look by painting them brown and adding glitter and white puffy paint icing.
+I gave mine that freshly-baked charm with rich brown paint, a dusting of glitter (for a little winter magic!), and fluffy white puffy paint that looks just like piped royal icing.

 Gingerbread House Transformation: From Unfinished to Fabulous